Prashanth-Nandamuri/parlour/README.md

 # parlour
-A website for beauty parlour
+A website for beauty parlour.
+We have created a salon that offers the highest quality hair services in a setting that is healthier for the environment, our guests and our staff